Please help - I need support and don't know where to turn.

 Often when someone is having intense feelings, the mere thought of reaching out for support is overwhelming.
 We’re glad you’ve taken this first step of contacting us at NAMI.

 Please know that you are not alone.
-There are many (free) resources (discussion groups, social media platforms, hotlines, etc.) where you can reach out to either talk with someone confidentially about your feelings and/or share and learn from others.
-And with psychotherapeutic and psychiatric treatments available, successful recovery is possible and you can live a full and content life.
+There are many free or low-cost resources such as support groups, discussion groups, social media platforms, hotlines, and others where you can reach out to either talk with someone confidentially about your feelings and/or share and learn from others.

 If This is a Crisis Situation